-While $F$ and $F^T$ depend on any a given orientation of the edges, the Kirchhoff matrix $K$ does not.
-The diagonal entry $K_{i,i}$ is the {\bf vertex degree}, counting the number of edges leaving or entering the node $v_i$, where a loop counts as one edge.
+While $F, F^T$ and $K_1=F F^T$ depend on the given orientation of the edges, the Kirchhoff matrix $K=F^T F$ does not.
+Every diagonal entry $K_{i,i}$ is a {\bf vertex degree}, counting the number of edges leaving or entering the node $v_i$, where a loop counts as one edge.
+The $d_i$ provide an {\bf ordered list} of these diagonal entries.
+We could renumber the vertices so that $d_i=K_{ii}$ but this is not necessary.
 The entry $-K_{i,j}$ for $i \neq j$ counts the number of connections from the vertex $v_i$ to the vertex $v_j$.